gothgirllover67/recolovetr/README.md

-# Reco Love: Gold Beach (PCSG00782) -- English Fan Translation v.
+# Reco Love: Gold Beach English Fan Translation Patch v.
 0.9

 An unofficial English translation for *Reco Love: Gold Beach* on PS Vita, game version **1.07** and 4 story DLC.
+Please note that you need the updated version of the game.
 The script is MTL with Sugoi-14B-Ultra-HF with some edits.
-I think the reseult, despite the byte-lenght limit, is fine for what it is: 60% of the script is ok with small stuff like messed up pronouns (it would take too much time to edit 80k lines of script for such details, however, the tools to pack your own translation are provided here, so feel free to do so), 25% of a bit strange lines that you kinda guess and 15% of harder to guess lines.
-The text is easy enough though, it's not some chuunibyou writing, just evereday stuff.
+I think the result, despite the byte-lenght limit, is fine for what it is:
+70% of the script is ok with small stuff like messed up pronouns (it would take too much time to edit 80k lines of script for such details, however, the tools to pack your own translation are provided here, so feel free to do so), 15% of a bit strange lines which meaning you kinda guess and 15% of harder to guess lines.
+The text is easy enough though, it's not some chuunibyou writing, just everyday stuff.

 I've played through the game once.
 Some of the signs look a bit messy and some of the lines are not alligned properly, but the game is fully beatable with the patch,